-Treasury Bills or T-Bills are short-term government bonds that are issued by the Central Bank on behalf of the government.
-They are risk- free because of the backing of the government.
+Treasury Bills or T-Bills are short-term government bonds that the Central Bank issues on behalf of the government.
+They are risk-free because of the backing of the government.
 In the US, the Department of Treasury issues such Bills on behalf of the US Government.
 Their main purpose is to meet the temporary liquidity shortfalls of the government.
 They have a maximum maturity period of 364 days from the issue date.
 Therefore they are money market instruments and offer liquidity to the investors.
 There are majorly five types of Treasury Bills, categorized on the basis of their maturity periods.

 Treasury Bills: How it Works with Example?

 Treasury Bills have a maturity period of less than a year.
-Hence they offer lower yields or returns than most of the other types of securities and bonds.
+Hence they offer lower yields or returns than most of the other types of bonds and securities.
 Single-price auctions are weekly held to sell these Bills.
 Thus every purchaser gets to buy at the same price.

 Types of Treasury Bills